jayChung0302/videomix/README.md

 Apply on UCF-101, Stackmix and Tubemix could derive performance improvement(+1~2%) with UCF-101 datasets in both streams.
 However, when applied to HMDB-51, the performance of temporal stream was improved, but the performance of spatial stream was rather reduced.

 ### Future work
-\* speed jittering augmentation is work in progress.
-Conecpt is jittering speed of actions.
+- Speed jittering augmentation is work in progress.